UCLA-MDSH/ucla-mdsh.github.io/_posts/admission/2023-07-22-requirement.md

 To ensure the fastest possible processing of your application, be sure to upload all required documents.

+## Admissions Appeals
+We acknowledge the effort required to submit an application to our program and thank each applicant for their attention to creating a high-quality submission.
+Multiple reviewers thoroughly review all applications.
+The MDSH program does not consider appeals except in light of new information.
+New information is limited to academic qualification which may include higher GPA, grades, and certification not already included in the application.
+TOFEL/IELTS scores are not considered new information.
+Due to the volume of applications, we do not provide individual feedback on the quality of applicants nor provide suggestions on how to strengthen future applications.
+If you wish to submit an appeal: email (enter email address) with subject line, "Admissions Appeal" with the following content: one (1) sentence summarizing the new information, supporting documentation.

 <!--** **Standard Deadline**: July 1, 2023.-->

 <!--** **Late Admissions**: July 25, 2023 (only if space permits).-->